 Do you expect an abundance of tomatoes in your garden, but you aren’t sure what to do with them?
 Whether canning, freezing or drying, it’s important to follow up-to-date methods.
 You’ll learn all about canning salsa, the variety of ways to water bath or pressure can tomatoes, dehydrating this luscious fruit, and how to freeze for best results!
 Register Here

 Keep up with the Nutrition and Wellness Extension team as we provide current evidence and research-based nutrition and food safety information.
-Follow us on our journey to not only eating well, but living a healthy lifestyle!
+Follow us on our journey to not only eating well but living a healthy lifestyle!
+Read what's new.

 Around the Table